 In a diffraction experiment the crystal reflection coordinates (f, b) are determined by the choice of reflection index (hkl) while the sample coordinates (y, g) are determined by the sample orientation on the diffractometer.

 To define the sample coordinates (y, g), we have defined an instrument coordinate system (I, J, K) such that K is normal to the diffraction plane and J is coincident with the direction of the incident radiation beam toward the source.
 We further define a standard set of right-handed goniometer eulerian angles (W, C, F) so that W and F are rotations about K and C is a rotation about J when W = 0.
 Finally, as the sample may be mounted so that the sample coordinate system (Is, Js, Ks) does not coincide with the instrument coordinate system (I, J, K), we define three eulerian sample rotation offset angles (Ws, Cs, Fs) that describe the rotation from (Is, Js, Ks) to (I, J, K).
 The sample rotation angles are defined so that with the goniometer angles at zero Ws and Fs are rotations about K and Cs is a rotation about J. The zeros of these three sample rotation angles can be refined as part of the Rietveld analysis to accommodate any angular offset in sample mounting.
+For the specific case of cylindrical sample symmetry, the cylinder axis is coincident with Ks as is the 2-fold in 2/m sample symmetry.
 After including the diffraction angle, Q, and a detector azimuthal angle, A, the full rotation matrix, M, is

 M = -QAWC(F+Fs)CsWs